 Both bugs introduced breaches into the common security system used by websites and mail servers to keep your passwords, e-mails, and data safe from eavesdropping in transit.
 Secure websites and all mail servers use a procedure called SSL to prove that the server you're communicating with is the one you think it is.
 SSL also enables your computer to send your password, and all other information, encrypted in such a way that only that server can decrypt it, and vice-versa.
 This happens transparently; if you see the https:// prefix in a website's address, or select the SSL or TLS checkbox when setting up your e-mail, then your computer will use SSL.

 This all relies on the absolute secrecy of a tremendously long and unguessable string of numbers called a private key, generated by each server for itself and never transmitted.
 Even though the private key never leaves the server and is unknown to your computer, your computer can always tell whether any given server has the correct private key, and can use it to create a unique and secret encryption key for sending information to that server.
-How it all works is a fascinating feat of mathematical wizardry, and quite complex if you want to delve into it.
+How that works is beyond the scope of this article, but it's a fascinating feat of mathematical wizardry if you want to delve into it.
 It's also amazingly secure; the authentication mechanism is virtually impossible to break through clever technological trickery or brute force.